dduyg/146/README.md

 ## How it works:
 - On page load, the `fetchImages` function generates 5 image elements with random positions.
 - If an image from Unsplash fails to load, it is replaced by a randomly chosen fallback image from the "local/" folder.
-- Each click on the gallery hides one image.
-When all images are hidden, 5 new images are loaded

-## How It Works
 1. **Loading Images**: On page load, the application fetches 5 random vaporwave images from Unsplash.
 If an image fails to load, a local fallback image is used.
 2. **Random Positioning**: The images are positioned randomly within the browser window, giving a unique look every time.
-3. **Interactive Gallery**: Users can click or tap anywhere on the gallery to hide one image at a time.
-When all images are hidden, a new set of 5 images is loaded.
-4. **Click/Tap Signal**: A "CLICK / TAP" signal is shown when the gallery is empty and hides as soon as the first image appears.
-It reappears when all images are hidden, indicating that a new set of images can be loaded.

 ## Technical Background
 The core logic for fetching images, handling errors, positioning images, and managing interactions is contained in `app.js`.